-The fair value of the Variable Rate Notes for the purpose of these accounts has been assessed as equal to the proceeds from the issuance of Notes and the unrealisable fair value adjustment on financial asset.
-As noted, redemption, and therefore redeemable value of the Notes, is linked to the funds available upon redemption of the Variable Rate Notes, which are valued at par.
+The fair value of the Variable Rate Notes for the purpose of these accounts has been assessed as equal to the nominal value of the Notes and the unrealised fair value adjustment on financial asset.
+As noted, redemption, and therefore the redeemable value of the Notes, is linked to the funds available upon redemption of the Variable Rate Notes, which are valued at par.
 If other independent prices were available for the financial instruments or different assumptions were used, the valuations may be different from those presented and these differences could be material.
 Therefore, the realisable value of the financial instruments may differ significantly from the fair value recorded.
 The outcome of these uncertainties cannot at present be determined.